-- the acquisition of additional production and packaging equipment; - expanding and upgrading our research and development laboratories in Israel and Canada; and - the upgrade of our information technology systems.
+- the acquisition of additional production and packaging equipment; - expanding and upgrading our research and development laboratories in Israel and Canada; and - · the upgrade of our information technology systems and general improvements to our facilities.

-For a detailed presentation of our property, plant and equipment, see Note 7 to our consolidated financial statements included elsewhere in this 2013 Annual Report.
-Also see Item 4.D. - "Property, Plant and Equipment."
+For a detailed presentation of our property, plant and equipment, see Note 7 to our consolidated financial statements included elsewhere in this 2014 Annual Report.
+Also see Item 4.D.-"Property, Plant and Equipment."